CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+Javascript (JS) is a scripting languages, primarily used on the Web.

 ## Question 8